 Providing Defaults for DFDL properties

 A dfdl:format annotation on the top level xs:schema declaration may provide defaults for some or all the DFDL representation properties at every annotation point within the schema document.
-The default properties may be specified in short, attribute or element form.
+The default properties may be specified in attribute or element form.
+(Short form is not allowed on the xs:schema element.)

 The dfdl:ref property is not a representation property so no default can be set.